The Foundation issues grants throughout the year from multiple component funds and has established basic standards for grant eligibility as follows:

 - Applicant organization should seek to assure accountability, operating efficiency and responsiveness to community needs.

-- Applicant organization should publish an annual report which provides its goals, objectives, services, and such financial information as required by the PA Charitable Purposes Act for that organization.
+- Applicant organization should publish an annual report which provides its goals, objectives, services, and such financial information as required by the PA Solicitation of Funds for Charitable Purposes Act for that organization.

 - Applicant organization must operate a project which meets a demonstrated and documented need and which can be carried out principally within the county of Washington, Pennsylvania.
 Grants from Donor Advised Funds are permitted to benefit communities outside of Washington County.